 - Semrau lab, Leiden Cell Observatory, collaborating on early embryo mechanics.

-- Šarić group, UCL, UK, collaborating on membrane mediated interactions.
+- Šarić group, IST, Austria, collaborating on membrane mediated interactions.

-- Kornmann lab, ETH, Zürich, Switzerland, collaborating on membrane mediated interactions.
+- Kornmann lab, University of Oxford, UK, collaborating on membrane mediated interactions.

 Friends and former colleagues